Leviathan321/opensbt-core/README.md

 We describe the usage of the framework by testing the BehaviourAgent (SUT) in the CARLA Simulator.

-As testing scenario we consider a pedestrian that is crossing the lane of ego.
-We want to vary the speed of ego, the speed of pedestrian, and the distance to the ego when the pedestrian starts walking to identify whether the SUT behaves faulty.
+As testing scenario we consider a pedestrian that is crossing the lane of the ego vehicle.
+We vary the speed of ego, the speed of pedestrian, and the distance to the ego vehicle when the pedestrian starts walking to identify whether the SUT behaves faulty.

 ### 1. Integrating the Simulator/SUT

 To integrate a simulator we need to implement the [simulate]() method of the [Simulator]() class.
-In this method a scenario instances need to be passed to the simulator to execute the SUT with the test cases.
+In this method a scenario instance is passed to the simulator to execute the SUT in the scenario.

-The implementation of this method is Simulator specific.
-For CARLA we have implemented an [interface](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla), that needs to be called by the simulate method.
-For the usage, consider that the interface is installed.
+The implementation of this method is simulator specific.
+For CARLA we have implemented an [interface module](https://git.fortiss.org/fortissimo/ff1_testing/ff1_carla), that needs to be called by the simulate method.
+This module needs to be installed first.

 ### 2. Implementing a fitness function